PsyTeachR/template/docs/index.md

 * [ePub version](template.epub)
 * [Kindle version](template.mobi)

 After copying this template to your project, you will need to change the information in the `CITATION` and `DESCRIPTION` files, as well as update the YAML header of `book/index.Rmd` and `book/_output.yml`.
+Update site-specific logos in `book/images/logos/`.

+If you are not part of the psyTeachR group, please edit the Google Analytics ID in `include/google-analytics.html` or comment out the relevant line in `book/_output.yml`.

+Render the book using the code in `_render.R`.

+## Changes

+### Version 2.1 2021-10-14

+* Updated webexercises styles to include a green check and red X for correct and incorrect responses.
+    - `book/include/webex.css` (replace)
+    - `book/include/webex.js` (replace)
+* Changed the name of `book/include/header.html` to `book/include/google-analytics.html` to better reflect its purpose.
+    - `book/include/header.html` (delete)
+    - `book/include/google-analytics.html` (add)
+    - `book/_output.yml` (change line 10)
+* Updated rendering functions to not render pdf epub or mobi by default
+    - `_render.R` (replace)
+    - `Makefile` (add)